AdobeDocs/experience-manager-cloud-service.sv-SE/help/forms/aem-forms-workflow-step-reference.md

 Send a document directly to a printer.
 It supports the following printing access mechanisms:

 * **[!UICONTROL Direct accessible printer]**: A printer that is installed on the same computer is called a direct accessible printer, and the computer is named printer host.
 This type of printer can be a local printer that is connected to the computer directly.
 * **[!UICONTROL Indirect accessible printer]**: The printer that is installed on a print server is accessed from other computers.
-Technologies such as the common UNIX® printing system (CUPS) and the Line Printer Daemon (LPD) protocol are available to connect to a network printer.
-To access an indirect accessible printer, specify the print server’s IP or host name.
+Technologies such as the common UNIX&reg; printing system (CUPS) and the Line Printer Daemon (LPD) protocol are available to connect to a network printer.
+To access an indirect accessible printer, specify the print server's IP or host name.
 Using this mechanism, you can send a document to an LPD URI when the network has an LPD running.
 The mechanism lets you route the document to any printer that is connected to the network that has an LPD running.
     -->

 ## Generera utskriftssteg {#generatePrintedOutput}

 Steget genererar ett PCL-, PostScript-, ZPL-, IPL-, TPCL- eller DPL-utdata baserat på en formulärdesign och datafil.
 Datafilen sammanfogas med formulärdesignen och formateras för utskrift.
 De utdata som genereras i det här steget kan skickas direkt till en skrivare eller sparas som en fil.
 Vi rekommenderar att du använder det här steget när du vill använda formulärdesigner eller data från ett program.
-Om dina formulärdesigner eller formulärdesigner finns i nätverket, det lokala filsystemet eller på HTTP-platsen använder du åtgärden generatePrintedOutput.
+Om formulärdesignerna finns i nätverket, det lokala filsystemet eller på HTTP-platsen använder du åtgärden generatePrintedOutput.

 Programmet kräver till exempel att du sammanfogar en formulärdesign med en datafil.
 Informationen innehåller hundratals poster.
 Dessutom krävs att utdata skickas till en skrivare som stöder ZPL.
 Formulärdesignen och dina indata finns i ett program.
 Använd åtgärden generatePrintedOutput för att sammanfoga varje post med en formulärdesign och skicka utdata till en skrivare som stöder ZPL.